paninski-lab/lightning-pose/docs/source/installation.rst

 Installation
 ############

-Lightning Pose can be installed as a Python package on Linux.
-Access to a GPU is required for the NVIDIA DALI dependency.
+Lightning Pose can be installed as a Python package on Linux or Windows (using WSL, see below).
+Access to a GPU is required for the
+NVIDIA DALI dependency.
 You must have **CUDA 11.0-12.x** installed.
 If you have a Mac OS and would like to install Lightning Pose, please get in contact by `raising an issue <https://github.com/danbider/lightning-pose/issues>`_.